List of El Chavo del Ocho characters: Godínez

 An overall and baseball cap-wearing kid who usually keeps to himself and tries to dodge questions in the classroom so he can focus on drawing and playing musical instruments.
 Godínez is his surname; his given name is unknown.
 He seems to be a capable student but is totally uninterested, except when talking about soccer.
 Godínez only appears on rare occasions.
-Horácio Gómez directed the show for a period.
-In real life, he was brother to Roberto, creator and writer of the series.
+Horacio Gómez directed the show for a short period.
+In real life, he was the younger brother of Chespirito, creator and writer of the series.

-In the English dub of the animated version, as well as in the official English subtitles for the Netflix print of the original, he is renamed as Gordon.
+In the English dub of the animated series, as well as in the official English subtitles for the Netflix print of the original, he is renamed as Gordon.
 He is voiced by Kate Higgins (S1-2) and Erin Fitzgerald (S3-7) in the animated series.
 Like his Spanish counterparts, Gordon is funny and makes ridiculous remarks.